ampmonteiro/glossary-project-php/README.md

 - Optional: with Docker, it is provide some related files
 - Note: Docker using MySQL container without using Docker compose:
   - verify the ip address of the container, usually 172.17.0.3

-### Note:

-- main branch has not the last changes
-- choose a branch
-- more update and last changes is ch6